Bringing Memory Safety to the Linux Kernel

 ALGOL-FOR-LINUX Roadmap

-Phase 1: Awareness (Done)
+Phase 1: Awareness (Current)

-Phase 2: Infrastructure (Current)
+Phase 2: Infrastructure

 Resurrect ALGOL compilers and integrate them with modern build systems.
+Revive punch card manufacturing.

 Phase 3: Implementation